Disclaimer: I do not own anything.

-Everyone was surprised, except King Elessar, Prince Faramir and Lord Uri, to see a female guard appear on the balcony and do a somersault across the wooden railing and then jump.
-She didn't make a sound when she landed on her feet and hit the ground.
+Everyone was surprised, except King Elessar, Prince Faramir and Lord Uri, to see a female guard appear on the balcony and do back flips across the wooden railing and then jump.
+She didn't make a sound when her feet hit the mat.

 Éothain wasn't the only one who had his mouth hanging open.

 Then the battle was joined when another female guard appeared.
 King Adair and Lord Khan twisted and turned and deflected many of the guards attacks with their long bamboo sticks, which their wielded expertly.
-The female guards got out of the way of their attacks by doing back flips and other skills, and deftly landed on their feet.
+The female guards got out of the way of their attacks by doing back flips and other skills and each time they deftly landed on their feet without making a sound.

 The elves had never seen anything like the female who wielded her fighting sticks which such speed and ferocity that King Adair was hard pressed to ward off her attacks.